miguelgrinberg/Flask-Migrate/docs/index.rst

 - ``stamp(directory='migrations', revision='head', sql=False, tag=None)``
     Sets the revision in the database to the one given as an argument, without performing any migrations.

+Notes:

-Note: For greater scripting flexibility you can also use the API exposed by Alembic directly.
+- For greater scripting flexibility you can also use the API exposed by Alembic directly.
+- Using these commands in your application will modify your logging configuration.
+Alembic reads all the logging options from the alembic.ini file, and these options override whatever logging configuration your own application or test environment set.
+These changes will persist for the duration of the process.
+See `#330 <https://github.com/miguelgrinberg/Flask-Migrate/issues/330>`_ and `#227 <https://github.com/miguelgrinberg/Flask-Migrate/issues/227>`_ for more info.
+There are several solutions:

+  - run the migrate command as a subprocess
+  - modify ``env.py`` in your migrations directory to not call ``fileConfig``, which does the logging configuration
+  - modify ``env.py`` or ``alembic.ini`` to match your logging configuration
+  - re-apply your preferred logging configuration after the API call returns.